tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

 ## Order-by syntax

 The **$orderby** parameter accepts a comma-separated list of up to 32 expressions of the form `sort-criteria [asc|desc]`.
-The sort criteria can either be the name of a `sortable` field or a call to either the `geo.distance` or the `score` functions.
+The sort criteria can either be the name of a `sortable` field or a call to either the `geo.distance` or the `search.score` functions.
 You can use either `asc` or `desc` to explicitly specify the sort order.
 The default order is ascending.

-If multiple documents have the same sort criteria and `score` function is not used (for example, if you sort by a numeric `rating` field and three documents all have a rating of 4), ties will be broken by document score in descending order.
+If multiple documents have the same sort criteria and `search.score` function is not used (for example, if you sort by a numeric `rating` field and three documents all have a rating of 4), ties will be broken by document score in descending order.
 When document scores are the same (for example, when there is no full-text search query specified in the request), then the relative ordering of the tied documents is indeterminate.

+If the documents should be first sorted by their score, then `search.score` should be used as first expression followed by the rest desired expressions (for example, sorting by `score` and `rating` would result with `$orderby search.score(), rating`).

 The syntax for `geo.distance` in **$orderby** is the same as it is in **$filter**.
 When using `geo.distance` in **$orderby**, the field to which it applies must be of type `Edm.GeographyPoint` and it must also be `sortable`.

-The syntax for `score` in **$orderby** is `search.score()`.
-The funtion `score` returns the document score as `Edm.double`.
+The syntax for `search.score` in **$orderby** is `search.score()`.
+The function `search.score` returns the document score as `Edm.double`.

 ##  <a name="bkmk_examples"></a> OData examples
  For more details on OData expressions and URI conventions, see [OData.org](http://odata.org).